FBTimNim/beThere-api/README.md

 	-	ROUTE: /api/getRelevant
 	-	PARAMS:
 		-	apikey: Your API key.
 		-	withinTime: Number of hours to check back for photos.
-I suggest a default of 1 or 0.5.
+I suggest a default of 1.
+This will round up!
 		-	Right now this is heavily hardcoded but obviously would need some sort of processing in the future.
 	-	RESPONSE: JSON response object:
 		-	url: URL of the media.